-Okay, so this is not an app or piece of software, but I couldn’t resist including it in this post…
+Okay, so this is not an app or piece of software, but we couldn’t resist including it…

 While you’re undertaking your dissertation, chances are that you’re going to need to learn about some niche topic very quickly in order to complete some part of your research.
 For example, how to use SPSS or NVivo analysis software, how to develop statistically sound survey scales, how to undertake structured interviews, and so on.
 However, these sorts of skills are typically not included in the university syllabus and will have a major impact on the quality of your research.
 Enter Udemy and Coursera.